mestredelpino/automated-tce-on-vmc/README.md

 kubectl apply -f vsphere-storageclass.yml
  ```

-Now that both the management and workload clusters have been deployed, you can [deploy a shared service cluster and install
+Now that both the management and workload clusters have been deployed, you can [deploy a shared services cluster and install
 some of the Tanzu packages](./package_installation.md)